aman1931998/jupyter-remote/README.md

 6. Getting below error sometimes when running.
 Probably due to missing handling of messages.
 `WARNING:traitlets:Could not destroy zmq context for <jupyter_client.blocking.client.BlockingKernelClient at object at 0x.......>`

+# Use cases

+1. Useful for a project where we need a remote service for executing certain pieces of PySpark code for different users simultaneously.
+This code can target any field considering we have environment setup ready. <br>

+# Author Info

+Name: Aman Agarwal<br>
+Email: aman1931998@gmail.com<br>
+LinkedIn: linkedin.com/in/aman1931998<br>
+Always open for collaboration and improving open source community.
+Feel free to reach out to me for any queries or contributions towards this or any other projects.